Kondor Path Tours

 Raqchi Immersive Travel in Cusco

 The town of Raqchi is 3550 meters above sea level and 120 km from Cusco; it does reach following the route to Juliaca and Puno.
-It belongs to the district of San Pedro, Province of Canchis, on the right bank of the Vilcanota river.
-The community of Raqchi is composed of eighty families dedicated to agriculture, ceramics, and experiential tourism.
+It belongs to the district of San Pedro, Province of Canchis, on the right bank of the Vilcanota River.
+The Raqchi community comprises eighty families dedicated to agriculture, ceramics, and experiential tourism.
 The project of experiential tourism emerged as a necessity.
 The tourist flow that arrived at the Inca group had a favorable impact on the community.
-Hence the project and the archaeological visit are closely related.
+Hence, the project and the archaeological visit are closely related.

-The exciting thing is that this visit enriches with the guidance of the local youths, who describe the Inca remains from the perspective of the local villager, a historical participant.
+The exciting thing is that this visit is enhanced by the guidance of the local youths, who describe the Inca remains from the perspective of the local villager, a historical participant.

 The raquiños mostly have higher education; this feature, which strengthens self-esteem, has been crucial for enhancing traditional resources.
 Raqchi’s experience project aims to recover traditional clothing, pottery, food, and language.